taydeo/taydeo/README.md

 - 💬 Ask me about anything Spigot or Java related
 - 📫 How to reach me: tadeo@ocha-rpg.net, tadeo#8262
 - ⚡ Fun fact: Cats to me are the greatest thing to exist (apart from Minecraft)!

+_If you want to contact me about anything, please use Discord or my email to get in touch with me_